 The platform has since grown, with 14 apps currently running on Heroku.
 Heroku’s Common Runtime runs Active for Good's applications in isolated, lightweight Linux-based containers that are automatically provisioned and fully managed.
 Heroku’s Common Runtime runs on trusted Amazon Web Services infrastructure.
 These include staging and production apps for each of Active for Good’s two main programs, plus several smaller apps that sync data or perform maintenance and periodic tasks.
 Their developers have particularly appreciated the speed with which they can spin up new apps on Heroku.

-It took less than 5 minutes to spin up a new app on Heroku with new repo on GitHub and have a sandbox to work with.
+It took less than five minutes to spin up a new app on Heroku with a new repo on GitHub, and have a sandbox to work with.
 Dan Byler, Product Manager, Active for Good

 Active for Good started with a MEAN stack.
 As their platform is so data-intensive, they later switched their data store from Mongo to Heroku Postgres, which fits better with their data models.
 Calorie data funnels into the system from a variety of sources, including their own wristband hardware and mobile app.
 The platform also integrates with external devices such as FitBit and Jawbone, as well as other fitness-related mobile apps.
 Several Heroku Add-ons round out their implementation, including: SSL for encryption, CloudAMQP for message queuing, Librato for monitoring app performance, Deploy Hooks for deployment notifications, and Heroku Scheduler to run scheduled tasks.